info-beamer/package-sdk/dev-mode/README.md

 ## Installation on Linux

-You'll have to install the python-pyinotify and python3-pathspec packages.
+You'll have to install the python3-watchdog and python3-pathspec packages.
 On Ubuntu/Debian they should be available out-of-the-box:

 ```
-apt install python-pyinotify python3-pathspec
+apt install python3-watchdog python3-pathspec
 ```

 ## Installation on MacOS